-Thompsons Solicitors Scotland is an award winning firm of solicitors who have a passion for justice.
-While we are best-known for our work with personal injury and employment law claimants, we also provide many other legal and support services from our offices in Glasgow, Edinburgh, Dundee, Galashiels and Peebles.
+Thompsons Solicitors Scotland is an award-winning firm of solicitors who have a passion for justice.
+While we are best known for our work with personal injury and employment law claimants, we also provide many other legal and support services from our offices in Glasgow, Edinburgh, Dundee, Dumfries, Galashiels, and Peebles.

 Thompsons Solicitors represents clients in claims following work accidents, road traffic accidents, industrial injuries, holiday and travel incidents, and more.
 We regularly handle complex claims for serious and catastrophic injuries, such as brain, spinal and amputation injuries.

 We work closely with many unions to ensure their members get the access to justice they deserve.

 Thompsons also has a dedicated team working to seek justice for survivors of historic child abuse and we also provide legal services in relation to employment law claims, Wills and estate administration and criminal injuries compensation.

 Click through to the Our Services page or browse the menu on the left-hand side of this page.

 Thompsons Solicitors in Scotland wins 90% of the cases we take to court and we recover more than £1 million in compensation for our clients every week.
 We always aim to achieve the maximum amount of compensation in the shortest possible time for our clients and provide friendly, approachable guidance and support throughout each claim.
 We receive favourable reviews regularly via Trust Pilot – see below.